vishalsachdev/PythonForClass/README.md

 # Python for Class

 A 'How to ' Guide for using python for class.
 Includes an overview of common tools to run python/jupyter on your computer and on the cloud.
 This is prepared for teachers interested in using the tools for teaching and not for production /deployment.
 I will also cover options for integrating with LMS , directed at teachers outside the CS domain.
-I teach in the GIES College of business at UIUC and am preparing this for faculty here.
+I teach in the GIES College of business at UIUC and am preparing this for faculty here purely for the purpose of making a decision on the platform  and the tools.
+No discussion on learning python or any algorithms itself.
+This guide assumes that the front end will always be a jupyter notebook and you are using python 3 for the analysis.
+The discussion focuses on